nicklafferty/craftycody/content/crafts/diy-wooden-knife-block.md

 ![](/uploads/knife_block_2.jpg)

-I cut my board into four 10in pieces and my dowel rods into ten 9.5in pieces as the article describes.
+I cut my board into four 10in pieces (with the jig) and my dowel rods into ten 9.5in pieces (with coping saw) as the article describes.
 I only needed one 4ft board and 4 dowel rods to get all the parts I needed.
 I sanded the edges of my boards to even out the cuts and account for the jig's wonkiness.

 ![](/uploads/knife_block_3.jpg)